yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 > **NOTE:** This option is available from v2.3.8 onwards.

 ### <a name="log-level"></a>log_level
-You can now set a logging level via the `tyk.conf` file.
+You can now set a logging level via `log_level`.
 The following levels can be set:

 * debug
 * info
 * warn
 * error

 If unset or left empty, it will default to `info`.

 > **NOTE:** This option is available from v2.4 onwards.